rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 });
 ```

-It's easy to use the `StructuredTaskScope.ShutdownOnFailure` policy to implement an structured concurrency primitive that is available in all the library implementing some form of concurrency: We're talking about the `par` function.
-The `par` function takes two tasks and returns the result of both, or it stops if any of the two computation fails.
-For who is familiar with Scala Cats Effects or ZIO libraries, the `par` function is a common primitive.
+It's easy to use the `StructuredTaskScope.ShutdownOnFailure` policy to implement a structured concurrency primitive available in all the libraries implementing some form of concurrency: We're talking about the `par` function.
+The `par` function takes two tasks and returns the result of both, or it stops if any of the two computations fail.
+For those who are familiar with Scala Cats Effects or ZIO libraries, the `par` function is a typical primitive.
 Here is the code:

 ```java
 record Pair<T1, T2>(T1 first, T2 second) {}